usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 The `id` property (on line 3) is the document's *universally unique identifier* (UUID), a unique 128-bit number displayed as a string of hyphenated hexadecimal digits as defined by [RFC 4122](https://tools.ietf.org/html/rfc4122).
 OSCAL documents use a version 4 UUID (randomly generated) to uniquely identify the document.

-A `catalog` contains the following properties:
+A `catalog` contains the following props:

 - `metadata` (required) - Provides document metadata for the catalog.
 This is explored below in the [defining the catalog's metadata](#defining-the-catalogs-metadata) section of this tutorial.
 - `groups` (optional) - Allows for grouping of `controls` and other `groups` properties.
 Contains one or more group objects.
 This is explored below in the [representing groups in a catalog](#representing-groups-in-a-catalog) section of this tutorial.